EvgeniPolyakov/Latin-to-Russian-name-transcriptor/README.md

 ## Launch

+Docker container can be built and launched by:
+1. cloning this project
+2. installing and running Docker (if it has been not already installed)
+3. running container in the terminal by command: `docker-compose up`

-App can be launched by compiling and installing it via standard Maven procedure.
+App can also be launched by compiling and installing it via standard Maven procedure.

 ---